joaolucasoh/estrategiaeducacional/README.md

 https://github.com/joaolucasoh/estrategiaeducacional.git

-### Clone the project:
+### Installing all gems from the gemfile file:

-After installing ruby and co, in your preferred terminal type the following commands:
-  <b>gem install bundler</b>

-Accessing the project folder already cloned, type the following command:
+After following the instructions contained in the Setup folder, and in the project folder execute the following command:
   <b>bundle install</b>

 All gems contained in the Gemfile file have been installed. <b>:)</b>